In Queensland, many of us love renovating our homes – whether they’re small projects or total facelifts.

 When termites find it too difficult to burrow through a certain object, they will create mud tunnels as a means of protecting themselves while moving about.
 Commonly, you’ll find these mud tunnels appearing on tough surfaces outside the home, such as on brickwork and concrete structures as termites simply cannot burrow into such material.
 These tunnels are small (after all, they’re only catering as an area for termites to travel through) but still quite recognisable.

 Keep in mind that you don’t fret as soon as you see one.
 Instead, break off a small section of the mud tunnel so that you separate it slightly.
 Leave it for a day or two and come back.
 If the section is still missing, then it likely means the mud tunnel is old and there are currently no termites using it.
-However, if missing section has been rebuilt, this is a sure sign termites are still active.
+However, if the missing section has been rebuilt, this is sure sign termites are still active.

 With many termite infestations, one of the first signs you’ll see is luckily more clear cut than the above two.
 Often, when termites are active in your home, you’ll see swarms of them typically on window sills or near lights inside your home.
 If there are swarms inside your home, it’s basically a 100% guarantee you have a termite problem.
 If you notice swarms outside your home, it may not necessarily mean they’ve started attacking your home, but they certainly are nearby.
 Either way, if you see any amount of termite swarms in and around your home, you need to have your place checked for termite activity and, if necessary, treated.